Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 - E is the energy of the photon (in electron volts, eV, or in joules, J),
 - c is the speed of light (in meters per second, m/s),
-- h is the Planck constant (equal to 6.626×10−34 Jxs, with units of energy times second),
+- h is the Planck constant (equal to 6.626×10^−34 J*s, with units of energy times second),
 - and
 $
 \lambda